shaziamanzoor/MCA-5E7-DCE/src/main/java/edu/iust/advancejava/streams/lambda/ReadMe.md

 ```
 ##FlatMap

 `Flatmap` takes a list and a `FlatMapper`.
-The [`FlatMapper#map`] (https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/4419c03dfc656361b7bf0a4db24d6c4ec98a0764/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L74)method takes each element of the list and returns a list of type `U`.
+The [`FlatMapper#map`](https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/master/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L74)method takes each element of the list and returns a list of type `U`.
 The `flatMap` then combines these lists together and returns the result.

 ```java